y21/dash/readme.md

 ```
 ### Embedding into a JavaScript application
 This implementation can be used in another JavaScript engine that supports WebAssembly.
 To do so, build `wasm/` and include `dash.ts` in your application.
 In the future, this project will be published on npm to make this easier.
 There will be an example for this soon.

 ### Embedding into a Rust application
+Note that the API is not stable.
+Things are constantly changing, so your code may break at any time when bumping the version, which is why it is highly recommended to lock in to a specific revision for now.

 - Cargo.toml
 ```toml
 [dependencies]